potatoqualitee/vscode-social-media-card/README.md

 ### "No language models available"

 - If using GitHub Copilot: Ensure the extension is installed and active, and you have an active subscription
+- If using Cursor AI: Ensure you're using the Cursor editor with the extension installed
 - If using OpenAI-Compatible API: Verify your API endpoint and key are correctly configured
 - If using Ollama: Ensure Ollama is running and the correct URL is specified
-- Try reloading the VS Code window
+- Try reloading the window

 ### "No workspace folder open"